iris-edu/aftershocks/README.md

           . -x to select date label for x-axis

        The code should log its actions and at the end provide the path to the created image under the image directory.
-If you want the code to log to a file, then set the "log_to_screen" parameter to False in the parameter file.
+If you want the code to log into a file, then set the "log_to_screen" parameter to False in the parameter file.

     - To create more than one plot, run: